Fishing from the Deck while Ella Swims in Wine Country

-The Thousand Trails is a HUGE camping memberships where you can (depending on your package) travel all over the country and stay at their resorts for FREE.
+The Thousand Trails is a HUGE camping membership where you can (depending on your package) travel all over the country and stay at their resorts for FREE.
 We found out about the Thousand Trails years before we were RVers because they opened their resorts up to the public and we were looking for somewhere new to tent camp in Southern California.
 Danielle found it online and booked a weekend for us to stay at Wilderness Lakes.

 That night, in the hot tub we made some friends and the guy laughed at us for paying whatever the nightly rate was because he stays for FREE.

 Being able to go all over the country and staying for FREE sounded intriguing so when we decided to RV we decided we better take a look into this.
 Another thing that was new to us was RV Resorts.
 We tent camped ALL THE TIME.
-It wasn’t uncommon in the spring, summer and fall to be camping 8 out of 10 weekends.
+It wasn’t uncommon in the spring, summer, and fall to be camping 8 out of 10 weekends.
 But we had never stayed at a camping “resort”.
-It’s like an entire new world was opened up to us!
+It’s like an entirely new world was opened up to us!
 I can be in great locations with countless adventure day trips and Danielle can have her amenities and resort style living.

-After a lot of research we decided it was a no-brainer for us to become members and stay the majority of the time at Thousand Trails Resorts.
-Now that we’re full timers we’ve been back to Wilderness Lakes numerous times and often reminisce about our first time here.
+After a lot of research, we decided it was a no-brainer for us to become members and stay the majority of the time at Thousand Trails Resorts.
+Now that we’re full-timers we’ve been back to Wilderness Lakes numerous times and often reminisce about our first time here.

 Fishing on the Toy Hauler Deck

 Toy Haulers have exploded in popularity, and for good reason.
 One of the coolest things we’ve done with ours is pulling into the campsite, dropping the deck down and backing up over the water.
 The Wilderness Lakes RV Resort stocks the canals with 1,000 fish each month so I was able to throw out a line and relax on the deck while waiting for the big one.